ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 ### Further testing

-The W3C Markup Validator, W3C CSS Validator Services, Pylint validator and Unittests were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator Services, Pylint validator by Code Institute and Unittests were used to validate every page of the project to ensure there were no syntax errors in the project.

 The results of these tests are found here: